georgekorpas/collateral-optimization/README.md

 <h2>Generic Information</h2>

 In this repository we provide the code used to generate the numericall illustrations on [arxiv identifier].
-In this paper we study the problem of collateral optimization.
-In the afformentioned paper we:
+In the paper we study the problem of collateral optimization wherein we:
 1. Review the problem of collateral optimization with a small appetizer (that serves to explain our approach) using the Knapsack Problem.
 2. Provide a Mixed Integer Linear Programming (MILP) formulation.
 3. Provide two approaches to reformulate the MILP problem as a Quadratic Unconstrained Binary Optimization (QUBO) problem.
 These include: